Category –

 When Does 20% TCS Apply?

-Who is Exempt From Paying 20% TCS?
+Who is Exempt from Paying 20% TCS?

-• Remittances below ₹7 lakh per year
+• Remittances below ₹10 lakh in a financial year

 For a detailed breakdown of exemptions from TCS on international money transfers, check out this guide